reshailnaeem/groq-gpt/README.md

 ## Features

--A simple Streamlit UI to use all Groq chat models in a ChatGPT-like interface (API key required) -Configurable options for temperature, top-p, and maximum tokens -Ability to save chat history as a .txt file
+- A simple Streamlit UI to use all Groq chat models in a ChatGPT-like interface (API key required)
+- Configurable options for temperature, top-p, and maximum tokens
+- Ability to save chat history as a .txt file

 ## Usage